jendrikseipp/vulture/README.md

 * fast: static code analysis
 * lightweight: only one module
-* tested: tests itself and has 100% test coverage
+* tested: tests itself and has complete test coverage
 * complements pyflakes and has the same output syntax
 * supports Python 2.6, 2.7 and 3.x